ericsizemore/simple_counter/README.md

 These contributions can be made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [Simple Counter repository](https://github.com/ericsizemore/simple_counter).

-Simple Counter is licensed under the GNU GPL v3 license.
-When submitting new features or patches to Simple Counter, you are giving permission to license those features or patches under the GNU GPL v3 license.
+Simple Counter is licensed under the GNU LGPL v3 license.
+When submitting new features or patches to Simple Counter, you are giving permission to license those features or patches under the GNU LGPL v3 license.

 #### Guidelines